Tanda, Ambedkar Nagar: Economy

-Culture

-Many festivals are celebrated here such as Diwali Holi, Durga Pooja, Janmashtami by Hindus and Eid Al Fitr, Eid Al Adha, Eid Milad-un-Nabi (Birth Anniversary of Prophet Hazrat Mohammad), 10th of Muharram, Shab E Baraat by Muslims.
-Govind Sahab Mela, Ambedkar Jayanti (Birthday of B R Ambedkar) on 14 April and Haroon Rasheed Mela are the most common festivals that are celebrated annually here.

 Transportation

 By train

 Tanda is well connected by road to the rest of the country.
 The rail connections are used primarily for goods transportation for the power plant and the cement factory.
-For passenger transportation, Akbarpur Junction, Faizabad Junction (Ayodhya Cantt Jn)] and Ayodhya Junction is the main option.
+For passenger transportation, Akbarpur Junction, Ayodhya Cantt and Ayodhya Junction is the main option.
 Akbarpur has located about 58 km from Ayodhya.
 Tanda is around 187 km from Lucknow.